This page is also availabel in: Spanish

 Franz Mayer Museum is primarily dedicated to the decorative arts and design.

-The German-borne collector Franz Mayer arrived in Mexico in 1905, where he established himself as a prominent figure in the Mexican financial world, and became a Mexican citizen in 1933.
+The German-borne collector Franz Mayer arrived in Mexico in 1905, where he established himself as a prominent figure in the Mexican financial world; becoming a Mexican citizen in 1933.

-By the 1930’s, at the end of the Mexican Revolution, Mayer’s businesses started to thrive and he began assembling, his collection, which includes more than 10,000 objects dating from the sixteenth to the nineteenth centuries.
+By the 1930’s, at the end of the Mexican Revolution, Mayer’s businesses started to thrive and he began assembling, the Franz Mayer collection; which includes more than 10,000 objects dating from the sixteenth to the nineteenth centuries.

 Many of these objects were originally made for people to use them in their daily lives; they acquired a certain beauty in their manufacture and are today considered works of decorative art.